Chris Smith (pitcher, born 1981): Minor and Independent leagues

 He signed with the Seattle Mariners on a minor league contract and ended up playing for the Tacoma Rainiers in 2011 before being released during the season.
 He later played with the Washington (Frontier) independent league for 2012 season and signed a minor league contract with New York Yankees for the 2013 season.

 Smith signed with the Wichita Wingnuts of the American Association of Independent Professional Baseball on March 5, 2013.
+He played with the Sugar Land Skeeters of the Atlantic League of Professional Baseball in 2014.

+San Diego Padres

-In 2014, he signed with the San Diego Padres and was sent to the Triple-A El Paso Chihuahuas.
+On June 26 2014, Smith's contract was purchased by the San Diego Padres organization.
+He was subsequently assigned to the Triple-A El Paso Chihuahuas.
+In 14 games for El Paso, he compiled a 5.61 ERA with 46 strikeouts across 43 1/3 innings.

 Return to the major leagues with Oakland Athletics

 For the 2016 season, Smith signed a minor league contract with the Oakland Athletics and was assigned to Triple-A Nashville Sounds.
-On August 6, 2016, he was added to the 40-man roster and was brought up to the MLB with the Oakland A's.
-He was added due to the injury to A's ace Sonny Gray and catcher Josh Phegley.
+On August 6, 2016, he was added to the 40-man roster and was brought up to the major league.
+He was added due to injuries suffered by A's ace Sonny Gray and catcher Josh Phegley.
 He made his first MLB appearance in nearly six years on August 7, 2016, pitching a scoreless ninth inning while striking out Dexter Fowler.
 He was sent outright to Triple-A after the 2016 season on October 5.
 On June 7, 2017, Smith pitched the first six innings of a combined no-hitter for the Sounds against the Omaha Storm Chasers.
 He was relieved by Sean Doolittle, Tucker Healy, and Simón Castro who pitched one inning each.
 Smith was called up again to the Athletics on July 8, 2017, to make a spot start against the Mariners.
 At age 36, Smith became the oldest player to make his first career start with the Athletics in 117 years.
 He was sent outright to Triple-A after the 2017 season and elected to become a free agent.

 Coaching career

-Smith was hired as the pitching coach for the Oakland Athletics' Class A-Advanced Stockton Ports for the 2019 season.
+Smith was hired as the pitching coach for the Oakland Athletics' High–A Stockton Ports for the 2019 season.
+He was promoted to pitching coach of the Midland Rockhounds the Double-A affiliate for the 2023 season.